3.12 Provisions and Contingencies

 3.16 Recent Pronouncement

 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-During the year March 31, 2024 MCA has not notified any new standards or amendment to the existing standards applicable to the Company.
+During the year ended March 31, 2025, MCA has notified Ind AS 117 - Insurance Contracts and amendments to Ind As 116 - Leases, relating to sale and lease back transactions, applicable from April 1, 2024.
+The Company has assessed that there is no significant impact on its financial statements.

 4 Critical accounting judgements and use of estimates